Professor of History, East Stroudsburg University

 Dr. Brooks has also written extensively Real Clear Politics, Real Clear Pennsylvania, and Allentown’s The Morning Call.
 His work has also appeared in New York Daily News, Los Angeles Times, Chicago Tribune, and The Hill.

-Ms. Meehan is a former law clerk to Justice Antonin Scalia and Justice Clarence Thomas of the U.S. Supreme Court and Judge William H. Pryor Jr. of the U.S. Court of Appeals for the Eleventh Circuit.
+Ms. Meehan is a former law clerk to Justice Antonin Scalia and Justice Clarence Thomas of the U.S. Supreme Court and Chief Judge William H. Pryor Jr. of the U.S. Court of Appeals for the Eleventh Circuit.
 She graduated with high honors from the University of Chicago Law School, where she was selected for Order of the Coif and served as Managing Editor of the Law Review.
-Ms. Meehan is also a graduate, summa cum laude, from the University of Missouri School of Journalism.
-Ms. Meehan is located in Illinois and is a member of the Illinois and District of Columbia bars.
-Her application to the Virginia bar is pending.
+Before law school, Ms. Meehan graduated first in her class from the University of Missouri School of Journalism.
+Her first writing job was bylining a human-interest column inspired by Studs Terkel for her Indiana hometown paper.

 Legal Fellow, Center for the Separation of Powers, Pacific Legal Foundation